lululau/jenkins-builder/README.md

 ## Requirements

-  1. The gem use macOS KeyChain for managing credentials for logging into jenkins website, so macOS is the only supported OS by now.
+  1. This gem uses macOS KeyChain for managing credentials for logging into jenkins website, so macOS is the only supported OS by now.
   2. It use the `fzf` fuzzy selecting utility to filter jenkins job names and git branches, so before using this gem, you should install `fzf` first: `brew install fzf`.

 ## Installation